Cosmology: Religious or mythological cosmology

+Philosophy

 Cosmology deals with the world as the totality of space, time and all phenomena.
 Historically, it has had quite a broad scope, and in many cases was found in religion.
-In modern use metaphysical cosmology addresses questions about the Universe which are beyond the scope of science.
-It is distinguished from religious cosmology in that it approaches these questions using philosophical methods like dialectics.
-Modern metaphysical cosmology tries to address questions such as:
+Some questions about the Universe are beyond the scope of scientific inquiry but may still be interrogated through appeals to other philosophical approaches like dialectics.
+Some questions that are included in extra-scientific endeavors may include: